ZenithFlux/Customer_Churn_Prediction/README.md

 flask --app application run
 ```

-3. Now send a POST request to the server with the data in the request body having the following JSON format:
+3. Now send a POST request to the server with input data in the request body having the following JSON format:
 ```json
 {
   "Age": 24,